 The list of external tools is preserved as a part of the IDE setting, and can be shared among the development team.
 For managing the list of external tools, WebStorm provides the External Tools settings page.

 Once added, the external tools appear as the new menu commands.

 This section describes how to add a new tool to WebStorm, and define the menus to which the tool command will be added.

-- Under the IDE Settings, select the External Tools page.
+- In Settings, select the External Tools page.

 - Click to create a new entry, or select an existing tool, and click .
 The Edit Tool dialog box appears.

 - Specify the tool name, the group where the tool should belong, and optional description.